Dogeon188/dogeon188.github.io/en/blog/earthjava.md

 <details open>
   <summary><strong>2020/05/15 12:00</strong></summary>
   Done the tappable models.
 Actually it seemed to be the easiest thing I have to do.
-Currently working on tappable spawning mechanics, while I met somoe problems...
+Currently working on tappable spawning mechanics, while I met some problems...
   <img class="content-img" src="https://i.imgur.com/LSvXIuW.jpg?1">
 </details>